LMU-Douglas/lab-instructions/Lab05_Instructions.md

 ### Part A ~ Character Counts-er
 In this scenario, Cashier-Bot's restaurant, **Cash's Droid Burgers**, has grown like crazy, spawning multiple franchised locations!
-However, this means that

-Write a function that counters how often a given letter appears in the word.
-The function should take in two parameters: a string and a letter.
-The function should return the number of times the letter appears in the string.
+Write a function that count how often a given letter appears in the word.
+The function should take in two parameters: two strings `word` and `letter`.
+The function should `return` and integer which is the number of times the letter appears in the string.

 >If you put in the string `"hello"` and the letter `"l"`, the function should return `2`.